ortiza5/modding-vivaldi/using-mods/inspect.md

    ![inspect image]

-3. Click to select.
+3. Click to select the tab title.
 The element is being highlighted in the “Elements” tab, which represents the page source of the user interface.
 4. A second section inside the tab contains the “Styles” tab either at the side or beneath.
 In the source we can find the selectors, the style shows the CSS acting on the selected element.
 Scroll down until you find the command that